 Wittenham Clumps, Dorchester, Ewelme.
 Begin at the river at Shillingford and then walk up to Wittenham Clumps, a pair of hillocks with views over a particularly attractive stretch of the Thames Valley: c.
 4½ miles, 2 hours.
 This is a moderate walk that descends through woods and across farmland, passing an Iron Age fort, to Dorchester-on-Thames.
 Visit the abbey church here, one of the finest medieval buildings in Oxfordshire, where St Birinus baptised King Cynegils of Wessex in 635.
 Continue to Ewelme, site of a Saxon palace, and today a unique complex of 15th-century church, almshouses and school, all still functioning.
-First of three nights in Marlow.
+First of three nights near Marlow.

 Cookham, Windsor.
 An easy walk from the hotel, on a level, tarmac or grass beside the river to Cookham: 4½ miles, c.
 2 hours.
 Cookham is the life-long home of painter Stanley Spencer (1891–1959); there is a gallery of his work and a fine parish church.
 Visit Windsor Castle, founded by William I and occupied by every monarch since.
-The Queen spends most of her private weekends at the Castle, which is also used for State occasions.
+The Queen spent most of her private weekends at the Castle, which is also used for State occasions.